KnifeySpooney/SP3CTR/Roadmap.md

 - Introduce more intuitive icons for protocols and actions
 - Refine the layout for better readability and information hierarchy

-#### 🔍 Advanced Basic Filtering
+#### 🔍 Advanced Basic Filtering - 50 % Complete

 - Expand pre-defined filters (e.g., "Show only HTTP/S traffic", "Show only DNS traffic")
-- Implement a simple text input field for filtering by IP address, port number, or protocol name
+- Implement a simple text input field for filtering by IP address, port number, or protocol name  ✅

 ---